 Your website’s homepage is the optimum place to position your keywords but don’t abuse this.
 Think about using general keywords rather than very precise ones (long-tail).
 If you have a shop for animal accessories, use expressions such as “animal accessories“ or “animal shop Paris“ on your homepage and create other pages for the more precise ones.
 You can then create other pages with long-tail keywords “red collar for small dogs“, “cute clothes for chihuahuas“ etc.

-Position your keywords in the meta tags (title, meta description), H1 titles and in the URL if possible.
+Place your keywords in the meta tags (title, meta description), heading titles and in the URL if possible.
 Google will be delighted with this!

 Again be careful, because if you repeat your keywords too many times, if your content makes no sense, and if you write content just to say you have content then Google’s sentence will be irrevocable…don’t say I haven’t warned you.